Evan2022/html-css-first-project/README.md

   - Footer code mostly copied from the Love Running Code Institue projects with minor sizing changes and different hover effects.
   - The country field select options in the join today form were taken copied https://www.technicalkeeda.com/html-tutorials/all-countries-drop-down-list-in-html.
+  - Onfocus attribute in date of birth filed in join today form was copied from https://www.geeksforgeeks.org/how-to-set-placeholder-value-for-input-type-date-in-html-5/?ref=lbp